 Car traffic to the Maroon Bells is always limited during peak summer months, and reservations are now required to both comply with COVID-19 restrictions and preserve the area's pristine natural beauty.
 Read on for important information about how to access Maroon Bells Scenic Area, and read our Guide to Visiting the Maroon Bells to start planning your excursion.

-- Maroon Creek Road is currently open.
+- Maroon Creek Road opens in mid-May (date TBD).
 Car traffic is permitted for a $10 fee, and parking reservations are required.
 They can be made for half-day, whole-day, or overnight increments.

-- RFTA bus service runs from June 28 through Oct.
-18, 2020.
-Car traffic is limited between the hours of 8 a.m. and 5 p.m.
+- RFTA bus service runs from June 7 - Oct.
+17, 2021.
+Car traffic is restricted between the hours of 8 a.m. and 5 p.m.
 Visitors may access the Maroon Bells via RFTA bus, which picks up and drops off at Aspen Highlands ski area.
 Reservations are required.

 HOW TO ACCESS THE MAROON BELLS